Lucas Bloodoff

-Lucas Bloodoff (born May 5, 1989) is a Canadian professional ice hockey player currently an unrestricted free agent who last played for the Elmira Jackals of the ECHL.
+Lucas Bloodoff (born May 5, 1989) is a Canadian former professional ice hockey player.

 Undrafted Bloodoff played collegiately for Saint Mary's University in the Atlantic conference of Canadian Interuniversity Sport (CIS).
 For his outstanding play during the 2012–13 season, Bloodoff was selected as the 2012-13 Canadian Interuniversity Sport player of the year, and was awarded the Senator Joseph A. Sullivan Trophy.
 On June 18, 2014, Bloodoff embarked on his professional career by signing a one-year contract with Elmira Jackals of the ECHL.

 Family

 His younger brother, Evan Bloodoff (born November 21, 1990), has played professional hockey in both the ECHL and American Hockey League.